nsbgn/thumbledore/README.md

 power keys with their suggested locations:

 1. On the left-hand side, from left to right:
     1.  `meta/esc`.
-This key accesses the **Nav/Meta** layer that
-        contains direction keys.
-The rest of this layer simply activates the `meta`-modifier, useful for binding actions in your window manager.
+This key accesses the **Meta** layer that contains direction keys, and otherwise activates the `super` and `control` modifiers, useful for binding actions in your window manager.
 The key gets an additional function when you *tap* rather than hold it: it then triggers `escape`, useful for modal applications like `vim`.
     2.  `space`.
-    3.  `ctrl/menu`.
-When tapped, this will generate a bare keypress of the `meta` key, which is handy for bringing up the menu.
+When combined with `meta`, this is the `super` key, which brings up a menu when tapped in most operating systems.
+    3.  `ctrl/compose`. will emit the `compose` key when tapped, allowing you to type special characters by typing intuitive keys in succession (e.g. `compose ' e` becomes `é`).
 2. On the right hand, from left to right:
     1.  `shift`.
 This is technically a modifier, but you could also see it as providing access to the **Shift** layer.
 It is a sticky